matrix215/VGG-Kface/README.md

 # VGG-Kface : An Optimization Study on Korean Face Recognition Using VGG-Face
-This is a PyTorch implementation of the paper "VGG-Kface : An Optimization Study on Korean Face Recognition Using VGG-Face"
+This is a Tensorflow implementation of the paper "VGG-Kface : An Optimization Study on Korean Face Recognition Using VGG-Face"
 ---
 As the face recognition model is tailored to Western faces, it is necessary to improve the recognition performance of Korean faces.
 Born
 In this paper, we add a Korean face dataset provided by AIHub to the face recognition model and compare Westerners